forcedotcom/cli/releasenotes/README.md

     **NOTE**: _This beta feature is supported and tested for only the `sf project deploy|retrieve|delete|convert` commands.
 We don't support using the `force:source:push|pull|deploy|retrieve` commands with this feature._

-* NEW: You can now bypass the warning prompt that's displayed when you install a trusted, yet unsigned, plugin using its GitHub URL by adding the URL to the [Salesforce CLI allowlist](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_allowlist.htm).
+* NEW: Bypass the warning prompt that's displayed when you install a trusted, yet unsigned, plugin using its GitHub URL by adding the URL to the [Salesforce CLI allowlist](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_allowlist.htm).
 Previously you could add only npm names to the file.
 The GitHub URL must be in the format `https://github.com/<org>/<repo>`.

     For example, let's say you add the `https://github.com/oclif/plugin-version` plugin, which isn't signed by Salesforce, to the `unsignedPluginAllowList.json` file.
 You can then run this command and you won't get the warning prompt: